microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

   1) Surface
   2) Features
 - In Language Studio, click on inspect to see closeness in scores of returned answers.
-- In [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases), a card is generated with suggestions shown.
+- In [Bot Framework Emulator][BFE], a card is generated with suggestions shown.
-  - Clicking an option would send a [feedback record](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/questionanswering/question-answering-projects/add-feedback) which would show as suggestion under `Review suggestions` in [Language Studio](https://language.cognitive.azure.com/).
+  - Clicking an option would send a [feedback record](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/questionanswering/question-answering-projects/add-feedback) which would show as suggestion under `Review suggestions` in [Language Studio][LS].
-  - `DefaultCardTitle`, `DefaultCardNoMatchText` and `DefaultCardNoMatchResponse` in the card could be changed from [RootDialog.cs](Dialog/RootDialog.cs).
+  - `DefaultCardTitle`, `DefaultCardNoMatchText` and `DefaultCardNoMatchResponse` in the card could be changed from [RootDialog.cs](Dialogs/RootDialog.cs).

 # Try Multi-turn prompt
 - Try the following queries: